vippsas/vipps-developers/settlements/README.md

 and select daily, weekly or monthly settlement frequency.

-Vipps pays merchants every Monday for weekly settlements, and on the first day of the month for montly settlements.
+Vipps pays merchants every Monday for weekly settlements, and on the first day of the month for monthly settlements.

 See [the FAQ](https://www.vipps.no/sporsmal#bedriftspm) for more details.